-In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of Rexahn Pharmaceuticals, Inc. as of December 31, 2011 and 2010, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2011, and the cumulative period from March 19, 2001 (inception) to December 31, 2011, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of Rexahn Pharmaceuticals, Inc. as of December 31, 2012 and 2011, and the results of its operations and its cash flows for the years then ended, and the cumulative period from March 19, 2001 (inception) to December 31, 2012, in conformity with accounting principles generally accepted in the United States of America.